-a.
-Briefly describe the history of the Department's aviation program.
+- a.
+Briefly describe the history of the Department's aviation program. - b.

-- b.
 Describe the aviation program's current organizational structure including those of Headquarter and field elements. - c.
 Discuss the roles and responsibilities of the field aviation manager and the aviation safety officer. - d.
-List the various aviation missions within the Department and explain their relevancy to your field element. - 2.
-Aviation Managers must demonstrate a working level knowledge of DOE O 440.2B Chg 1, Aviation Management and Safety.
+List the various aviation missions within the Department and explain their relevancy to your field element. - 4.
+Aviation Safety Officers must demonstrate a working level knowledge of DOE O 440.2B Chg 1, Aviation Management and Safety.

-- Describe the basic intent of the Order. - b.
-List the requirements that must be established and must be included in a DOE aviation program. - c.
-In general, describe the responsibilities of Lead Program Secretarial Officers, Heads of Department Elements, Heads of Power Marketing Administrations, and Heads of Field elements that conduct aviation operations within their programs. - d.
-Discuss the primary requirements that apply to commercial aviation service (charter, rental, or lease) aircraft operations. - e.
-Discuss the method used to help ensure that field aviation programs meet the intent of the Order and to provide uniformity throughout the program. - 3.
-Aviation Managers must demonstrate a working level knowledge of the roles of the ABD, the Senior Aviation Management Official (SAMO), and the Office of Aviation Management (OAM).

 - a.
+Describe the basic intent of the Order. - b.
+List the requirements that must be established for and must be included in a DOE aviation program. - c.
+In general, describe the responsibilities of Lead Program Secretarial Officers, Heads of Department Elements, Heads of Power Marketing Administrations, and Heads of Field Elements that conduct aviation operations within their programs. - d.
+Discuss the primary requirements that apply to CAS aircraft operations. - e.
+Discuss the method used to help ensure that field aviation programs meet the intent of the Order and to provide uniformity throughout the program. - 5.
+Aviation Safety Officers must demonstrate a working level knowledge of the roles of the ABD, the Senior Aviation Management Official (SAMO), and the Office of Aviation Management (OAM).

+- a.
 Describe the roles and responsibilities of the ABD, the SAMO, and the OAM within the aviation program. - b.
-Describe the purpose of the ABD's management style. - c.
-Describe how aviation policy decisions are finalized within the Board. - d.
-Discuss the current Board membership including how individuals are appointed to the Board, the length of appointment, and membership voting rights. - 4.
-Aviation Managers must demonstrate a familiarity level knowledge of a typical commercial (civil) aviation organization.
+Describe the purpose of the ABD's management style. - Describe how aviation policy decisions are finalized within the Board. - d.
+Discuss the current Board membership including how individuals are appointed to the Board, the length of appointment, and membership voting rights. - 6.
+Aviation Safety Officers must demonstrate a familiarity level knowledge of a typical commercial (civil) aviation organization.

 - a.
 Describe the typical management structure and associated positions in a commercial aviation organization. - b.
 Explain how the top management structure and the operating rules of a commercial organization may differ from the Department's organization. - c.
-Describe similarities between the Department's aviation organization and that of a commercial operator including the following: - Aviation manuals - Training programs - Maintenance and inspection requirements - 5.
-Aviation Managers must demonstrate a working level knowledge of their sitespecific AIP.
+Describe similarities between the Department's aviation organization and that of a commercial operator including the following: - Aviation manuals - Training programs - Maintenance and inspection requirements - 7.
+Aviation Safety Officers must demonstrate a working level knowledge of their site specific Aviation Implementation Plan (AIP).

 - a.
 Describe the purpose of the AIP and how it pertains to your local organization. - b.
 Discuss the process for developing and approving an AIP. - c.
 Describe the process and frequency for reviewing, amending, and reapproving your AIP. - d.
-Identify the major program areas addressed in your AIP. - 6.
-Aviation Managers must demonstrate a working level knowledge of the capabilities of the aircraft used in their program.
+Identify the major program areas addressed in your AIP. - 8.
+Aviation Safety Officers must demonstrate a working level knowledge of the capabilities of the aircraft used in their program.

 - a.
 Describe the basic capabilities and operating limitations for your aircraft including the following items:

 - Number of required crewmembers for each mission type

 - Passenger capacity

 - Weather limitations

 - Time of day restrictions for your operations

 - Altitude limitations

 - Runway limitations

 - Maximum weight and any cargo limitations

 - Endurance limitations

 - b.
-Given a possible mission, explain how you might determine whether or not you could perform a mission that the Department requests with your aircraft.
+Given a possible mission, demonstrate how you might determine whether or not you could perform a mission that the Department requests with your aircraft.

-- 7. Aviation Managers must demonstrate a working level knowledge of Federal Aviation Administration's (FAA's) role in DOE aviation.
+9. Aviation Safety Officers must demonstrate a working level knowledge of Federal Aviation Administration's (FAA's) role in DOE aviation.